pages-themes/minimal/writeups.md

 ## Research

 #### Trustzone and Android kernel
-I started to find the linux kernel really interesting then I found the Android kernel even more interesting.
-So I found a libary which talsk to the trustzone and wanted to see how this works and opened it up in Ida and documented what I had found.
+I find the linux kernel and the android kernel really interesting as a topic, they are an area which I like to read about and see how it all works together.

 I hope to write more on this as I find this facinating.